Bench (Philippine clothing brand): History

-Bench was established in 1987, opening as a small store selling men's T-shirts in an outlet of the Department Store (now The SM Store and later as SM Store).
+Bench was established in 1987 by Ben Chan.
+Its first outlet was a small store selling men's T-shirts in an outlet of the SM Department Store (now SM Store).
 In 1991, Bench released its first television commercial featuring Filipino actor Richard Gomez as its endorser which set a standard on how the brand is promoted by its celebrity endorsers.